Krishna Venta

-Krishna Venta (born Francis Herman Pencovic; March 29, 1911 – December 10, 1958) was an American cult leader.
+Krishna Venta (born Francis Herman Pencovic; March 29, 1911 – December 10, 1958) was an American occult leader.
 He was the leader of a Californian religious group in the 1940s and 1950s.
-Venta founded his WKFL (Wisdom, Knowledge, Faith, and Love) - Fountain of the World cult in Simi Valley, California.
+Venta founded his WKFL (Wisdom, Knowledge, Faith, and Love) – Fountain of the World cult in Simi Valley, California.

-About
+Early life

-Pencovic was born in San Francisco in 1911 to Albert Pencovic, a Jewish immigrant from Romania, and his wife Maude Busenbach, born in Utah.
+Francis Herman Pencovic was born in San Francisco in 1911 to Albert Pencovic, a Jewish immigrant from Romania, and his wife Maude Busenbach, born in Utah.
 Pencovic graduated from high school in Elko, Nevada.
 He married twice and served in the United States Army during World War II.

-After World War II, Pencovic started his "religion".
+After World War II, Pencovic started his religion.
 In April 1948, he stated: "I may as well say it, I am Christ."
-Krishna claimed to have been born on another planet Neophrates 240,000 years ago.
+Krishna claimed to have been born on another planet, Neophrates, 240,000 years ago.
 This planet purportedly occupied the same orbit as Earth does currently.
 Pencovic also alleged it was humanity’s first home.
 As Pencovic's canon goes, Neophrates moved inexorably closer to the sun and became uninhabitable.
 According to him, a fleet of great rocket ships, each more than a mile long and capable of carrying 35,000 people, then set off to colonize the dark planet that would become Earth.
 Naturally, their leader was the soul that would one day manifest as Krishna Venta.
 Along the way, Venta would bestow revelations upon such notables as Melchizedek of Salem, Kukulcan, Quelzalcoatl, Masaw, Abraham, Moses, Mohammed, the Buddha, the angels Moroni and Gabriel, and Jesus Christ.
 All of this was detailed in Krishna Venta’s history of humanity which detailed a series of periodic near-extinction-level events with distinctly theosophical and Mormon overtones.
 In 1951, he legally changed his name to "Krishna Venta" in California.